Daniel Hackett: CSKA Moscow (2018–2022)

 After one season, he parted ways with Brose and signed with the Russian club CSKA Moscow on July 17, 2018.
 On February 13, 2020, he signed a two-year contract extension with CSKA.
 With CSKA, Hackett won the club's eighth EuroLeague title in 2019.

 Hackett terminated the contract with CSKA in February 2022 due to the country's invasion of Ukraine.
 Hackett paid CSKA $100,000 to free himself.

 Virtus Bologna (2022–present)

 Hackett signed with Virtus Bologna of the Italian Lega Basket Serie A in 2022.
 After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milan.

 On 29 September 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
 However, Hackett did not play due to an injury.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
+Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
+Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

+In the following season Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
+After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
+They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.
+For Hackett, this was the second scudetto of his career.